Unwanted ads issues in Ad Exchange

 - Clickstring (or, "click tag"): The clickstring helps to confirm that the ad came from us and provides additional information about the ad.
-Learn how to capture a clickstring on Publisher University.
+Learn how to capture a clickstring.

 - Session traffic or Network trace through tools such as Charles or Fiddler, or HAR export from Chrome Developer Tools.
 For redirects, be sure to record the traffic before and after the redirect.
 In Chrome Developer Tools, this can be done by checking “preserve log” in the Network tab.

-- Find the creative in Ad Exchange Creative review: You can search by image, keyword, or click-through domain.
-Then, click on the expand icon to get more details.
+- Find the creative in the Ad review center: You can search by image, keyword, or click-through domain.

 - Look for the AdChoices logo: If present, try the tracking URL for the ad.
 This can especially help if it's difficult to find the clickstring.